 Applicants who are U.S. citizens/Permanent Residents or international students who have an F-1 student visa and are currently undergraduates studying in a college or university in the United States (as long as they obtain “curricular practical training” from their current U.S. college or university) are eligible to apply.

 International students on any other visa type are not eligible for the program.

-Applicants be at least sophomores by the start of the program and should have completed some college coursework in biology and chemistry (preferably through organic chemistry).
+Applicants should have completed some college coursework in biology and chemistry (preferably through organic chemistry).
 Previous laboratory experience is desirable.
 Students who will have graduated by the time the program begins are not eligible.

-Applicants must submit an application with an essay, transcript, standardized test scores, and two letters of recommendation (see details below).
+Applicants must submit an online application with an personal statement, transcript, and two letters of recommendation (see details below).